michaelpj/termsandtruthconditions/_drafts/the-value-of-truth.markdown

 >always well (and wise) to first ask oneself: "What morality do they (or does
 >he) aim at?" -- *BGE*, 1.6

-That is, before enquiry can even begin, there must be some kind of value-judgement made.
+That is, before enquiry can even begin, we have to make some kind of value-judgement.
+If the truth is to be valuable to you, it has to actually help you get something you want.
+You might value the truth itself, of course, but then you still have to say that before you can go about pursuing it.

+Now, Nietzsche is primarily interested in morality, but everything he says here applied perfectly well to agents who only have prudential concerns: you still need to decide what your goals are before you can decide whether the truth is useful.
+For our purposes here, the two are fairly interchangeable, so I'll use moral and prudential examples fairly interchangeably.

 Nietzsche, then, leaves us with two questions: